 Our family uses Flytographer to book photoshoots in Italy and we’ve always had great experiences.
+They are an amazing family photographer and vacation photographer in general.
 If you want to book her, be sure to use our code WANDERLUST for a discount!

 What to Look for When Choosing a Florence Photographer

-If you’re thinking about hiring a photographer during your next trip to Florence, you might be wondering what to look for.
+If you’re thinking about hiring a professional photographer during your next trip to Florence, you might be wondering what to look for your travel inspiration.
 Here are four things to keep in mind when choosing a Florence photographer.